PXYE-1029/SABR-Option-Pricing-Conditional-MC/README.md

 - and exact CEV sampling for the asset-price step.

 The goal is to improve martingale preservation and the accuracy-efficiency tradeoff relative to simpler simulation baselines.

+Implementation details and numerical routines are provided in `src/`.
 ## Repository structure

 ```text